dburkhardt/viash_web/content/docs/getting_started/what_is_a_viash_component.md

 ## How does the hello world component work?

-When you call ‘viash run’, viash parses the [`config.vsh.yaml`](https://viash.io/examples/hello_world/config.vsh.yaml) file, which is a meta description of the component written in the yaml serialization language:
+When you call ‘viash run’, Viash parses the [`config.vsh.yaml`](https://viash.io/examples/hello_world/config.vsh.yaml) file, which is a meta description of the component written in the yaml serialization language: